ngnrsaa/qflex/docs/cirq_interface.md

 * TODO: Enable the full functionality.

-The QFlexSimulator accepts parametrized circuits and these are resolved, but for the moment this are not really supported.
-The QFlexVirtualDevice does not validate parametrized gates, and circuit composition will fail when such gates are added.
+The QFlexSimulator accepts parametrized circuits and these are resolved, but for the moment support is available for the Rz and FSim gates.

+he QFlexVirtualDevice does not validate parametrized gates except fSim and Rz, and circuit composition will fail when such gates are added.

 If needed, file an issue.